fsmosca/savvy/README.md

 #### 2.11. &nbsp; Analyze games at depth 16 and 1s
 The engine will stop its analysis when one of the conditions is reached first.
 `--movetime 1000 --depth 16`

+#### 2.12. &nbsp; Analyze games of a player where the player lost
+`--playername "player name" --analyzeloss`

+#### 2.13. &nbsp; Analyze games of a player where the player won as black
+`--playername "Carlsen, Magnus" --analyzewin --analyzeblack`

+#### 2.14. &nbsp; Analyze games of a player where the player draws as black
+`--playername "Carlsen, Magnus" --analyzedraw --analyzeblack`

 ## 3. &nbsp; Sample output
 ```